jimmybyrum/vault.js/README.md

 ===============

 Wrapper for localStorage, sessionStorage, document.cookie that sets and gets true values.
 Adds some cookie functionality to localStorage.

-For now, just expires.
-More coming soon.
+### What's new
+ * [0.1.4] Support for use server-side added- writes data to .vault.json at the root level
+ * [0.1.0] localStorage and sessionStorage support the path param

 ### Usage